dogweather/forkful/content/en/elm/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why?

-String interpolation lets you embed variables directly in a string, so it reads more like normal text.
-Programmers use it to construct strings dynamically, gluing bits of text and variable values together neatly.

 ## How to:
 Elm uses the `++` operator to concatenate strings, which you can use for interpolation-like behavior.
 No special syntax; you just join them together.

 ```Elm